Intel-HLS/GKL/README.md

-The Intel Genomics Kernel Libary version 0.8.10 does not include the latest functional and security updates.
-Intel Genomics Kernel Libary Version 0.8.11 will be released in June 29 2023 and includes important security updates and bug fixes.
+The Intel Genomics Kernel Library version 0.8.10 does not include the latest functional and security updates.
+Intel Genomics Kernel Library Version 0.8.11 will be released on June 29, 2023, and includes important security updates and bug fixes.
 Customers should update to the latest version when available.

-Intel has aditional testing under way on the v0.8.11 release we expect to finish in June 2023.
+Intel has additional testing under way on the v0.8.11 release we expect to finish in June 2023.

 [![Build Status](https://travis-ci.org/Intel-HLS/GKL.svg?branch=master)](https://travis-ci.org/Intel-HLS/GKL)